ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 (S3/Swift objects).

 For example, when an RGW client stores a 1KB S3 object, it is written to a single RADOS object.
-With the default :confval:`min_alloc_size` value, 4KB of underlying drive space is allocated.
+With the default `min_alloc_size` value, 4KB of underlying drive space is allocated.
 This means that roughly (4KB - 1KB) == 3KB is allocated but never used, which corresponds to 300% overhead or 25% efficiency.
 Similarly, a 5KB user object will be stored